Venyx Injury Law Logo Colorado personal injury firm lower fee

-of fatal two-vehicle motorcycle crashes nationally involved a car turning left — the single most common crash scenario (NHTSA 2023)
+Of fatal two-vehicle motorcycle crashes nationally involve a car turning left

-Colorado motorcyclists killed in 2024 — a record high, with left-turn crashes a leading cause (CDOT)
+Colorado motorcyclists killed in 2024, a record high

 C.R.S.